rollbear/trompeloeil/docs/CookBook.md

 continues in [**`.WITH(std::string(_1, _2) == "meow")`**](reference.md/#WITH).

-**`_1`** and **`_2`** are the parameters to the call, so in this case a `std::string` is constructed using the non-nul `const char*` and the length, and its value is compared agains `"meow"`.
+**`_1`** and **`_2`** are the parameters to the call, so in this case a `std::string` is constructed using the non-null `const char*` and the length, and its value is compared with `"meow"`.

 The expression in [**`.WITH(...)`**](reference.md/#WITH) can be anything at all that returns a boolean value.
 It can refer to global variables, for example.